MaggiMinutes/Self-Signed-Certificates/README.md

 # Self-Signed-Certificates
-We will write a script to create self-signed certificates with OpenSSL.
+Shell script to generate RootCA and self-signed certificates with OpenSSL.

 Steps involved to generate RootCA and server certificate: